Auth and API Keys

 How authentication works

-Every protected API endpoint uses the require_current_user FastAPI dependency defined in app/auth/dependencies.py.
-When a request arrives, this dependency:
+Every protected API endpoint resolves a CurrentUser via the current_user FastAPI dependency in api/dependencies/current_user.py.
+When a request arrives:

-Some endpoints also check group membership (root, operator, or user) and return 403 if the user lacks the required group.
+Role is derived from group membership: root, operator, or customer.
+Some endpoints additionally check CurrentUser.role and return 403 if the user lacks the required access level.

 Local (custom) auth

-When VEGA_AUTH_PROVIDER=custom (the default for local development), the backend uses a simple built-in authentication system:
+When VEGA_AUTH_PROVIDER=custom (the default for local development), the backend uses LocalIdentityAdapter:

 - Login:

-POST /v1/auth/loginaccepts an email and password defined inapp/core/settings.py.
-The default credentials aredebug@example.com/vega-debug-password. - Tokens: The backend issues HMAC-signed access and refresh tokens using a local secret (
+POST /api/auth/loginaccepts an email and password.
+The default credentials aredebug@example.com/vega-debug-password. - Tokens: The adapter issues

 -H 'content-type: application/json' \